Lookout

 Incremental Full cache mode is a good option for this scenario.
 For more details, refer to Requirements a View Has to Meet to Support Incremental Queries. |

-- In Production, you noticed there is a deadlock error in Denodo Scheduler between a cache preload job and cache maintenance job.
+- In Production, you noticed there is a deadlock error in Denodo Scheduler between a cache preload job and a cache maintenance job.
 What could have caused this deadlock?

 Click here to check if you got it right